eea/eea.rancher.catalog/templates/converters/README.md

 </pre>

 - When all properties are set, uncheck box "Start services after creating" and press "Launch".
-- Start the services of the stack one by one.
+- Start the services of the stack one by one in the order they appear from top to bottom.
 The service converters-rsynch is not needed for the application to startup.
-- After starting service dbservice, simply run:
+- After starting service dbservice and before starting tomcat service, select "Execute Shell" and run following commands:

+$ mysql -u root -p

-create schema quartz; (name should be the one used in quartz.db.url)
+$ create schema quartz; (name should be the one used in quartz.db.url)